-In a market driven by trends, the white shirt remains a classic.
+In a market driven by trends, the classic white shirt retains its charm.
 While its timeless, buttoned-down version is a must-have in every wardrobe, past years have seen the white shirt being used as creative canvas, and reimagined in a number of ways.
-Think Jacquemus’ signature draped & knotted white shirt minidress, and Carolina Herrera’s crisp , fitted versions that are loved by all.
-Homegrown labels too have created their versions of this wardrobe staple, and these five interpretations have our heart.
+Think Jacquemus’ signature draped and knotted white shirt minidress, and Carolina Herrera’s crisp fitted versions that are loved by all.
+Homegrown labels too have created their renditions, bold enough to be a part of our curation of the best designer white shirts in India.

 Rajesh Pratap Singh

-For designer Rajesh Pratap Singh, the white shirt is a core style and a mainstay in every wardrobe.
+For Rajesh Pratap Singh, a designer known for his white shirts, it is a core style and a mainstay in every wardrobe.
 It also allows him to remain true to his narrative of creating classic, timeless pieces.
-In his ‘Welcome to the Jungle’ collection that was showcased this August, he created “a white shirtdress that adapts itself from an amalgamation of different styles, like that of a shirtdress and a knotted waist borrowed from the traditional lungi.”
+In his ‘Welcome to the Jungle’ collection that was showcased last August, he created “a white shirtdress that adapts itself from an amalgamation of different styles, like that of a shirtdress and a knotted waist borrowed from the traditional lungi.”

 Medha Khosla of Anomaly is drawn to the white shirt owing to its versatility, and considers it integral to her oeuvre.
-Known for her casual-chic aesthetic, she started experimenting with foundation pieces such as a silk tank and bias-cut silk top, and then forayed into textured khadi shirts and silk blouses with contrast piping.
+Known for her casual-chic aesthetic, she started experimenting with foundation pieces such as a silk tank and bias-cut silk top, and then forayed into textured khadi shirts and silk blouses with contrast piping, making her pieces one of the best designer white shirts in India.
 “A white cotton shirt can be made exquisite with fine tailoring and interesting textiles.
 A simple, boxy shirt can be interesting if crafted in a unique fabric,” she says.

 The Summer House